loathers/oaf/README.md

 ![image](https://user-images.githubusercontent.com/8014761/172417662-236b2ea3-6da0-488f-a76a-30c5cdf81848.png)

 ### /remind
 When invoked, this command generates a reminder that can be used to remind yourself to do things, either in-game or out-of-game.
 The command has a "when" option, in which you'll put how long in the future you want the reminder to be (formatted as "1d2h" or "3h" or "30m").
-If you would like OAF to ping you ten minutes after rollover, you can also use `rollover` as the when parameter.
-As seen in the screenshot, you can (and should) put a specific message in the reminder outlining what it is you want to be reminded of, as well.
+If you would like OAF to ping you ten minutes after rollover, you can also use `rollover` as the "when" parameter.
+As seen in the screenshot, you can (and should) put a specific message in the reminder outlining what it is you want to be reminded of.

 ![image](https://user-images.githubusercontent.com/8014761/172413083-1bf7ea24-f342-4423-8d59-4c97fa7b2fb6.png)